n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.ssh.md

 # SSH

-The SSH node is useful for executing commands via the Secure Shell Protocol.
+The SSH node is useful for executing commands using the Secure Shell Protocol.

 /// note | Credential
 You can find authentication information for this node [here](/integrations/builtin/credentials/ssh/).